Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class SdFatFile.rst

 NA.

-.. note :: “SdFatFile.h” must be included to use the class function.
+.. note :: "SdFatFile.h" must be included to use the class function.

 **SdFatFile::read**
 -------------------